Combinatorial analysis of the period mapping: topology of 2D fibers: Setting the problem

 In this paper we study the topology of fibers of the periods map $\Pi$, i.e. of the inverse images of points from the range of the mapping.
 It follows from the above Theorem \ref{PMfacts} that the fibers are smooth $g$-dimensional submanifolds of ${\cal L}_g^k\cong\mathbb{R}^{2g}$.
 In the next section we introduce a machinery that reduces the problem under investigation to certain combinatorial calculations.
 In the concluding sections we perform the calculations for the two-dimensional fibers and arrive at the main

 \begin{thrm} Any fiber of the periods map defined in the space ${\cal L}_2^k$, $k=1,2,3$, is a cell. \end{thrm}

 \begin{rmk} Similar calculations were performed by the author for the 3D fibers too and a new effect was discovered.
-Fibers may be disconnected, however each component of a fiber remains a cell (= topological space homeomophic to a euclidean one).
-This observation leads us to a \\ {\bf Conjecture:} \cite{B3} Components of the fibers of the periods mapping are always cells. \end{rmk}
+Fibers may be disconnected, however each component of a fiber remains a cell (= topological space homeomorphic to a euclidean one).
+This observation leads us to a \\ {\bf Conjecture:} \cite{B3} Components of the fibers of the period mapping are always cells. \end{rmk}